 We welcome applications from students who are taking an International Foundation programme.
 Foundation programmes that provide the most suitable preparation for our courses are those in Science (with a Maths / Physics focus), Engineering or Electronics.

 We require students to cover an A-Level equivalent standard of Mathematics during their Foundation programme and we also need students to complete some Physics related modules.

-If you taking a Foundation programme and would like to find out if it meets our entry requirements, please get in touch the title of your programme and the modules you are studying by emailing email@example.com
+If you taking a Foundation programme and would like to find out if it meets our entry requirements, please get in touch the title of your programme and the modules you are studying by emailing our Undergraduate Admissions Team.

-Applications from international students are welcomed and we encourage you to contact our admissions team on firstname.lastname@example.org for specific information regarding international qualifications.
+Applications from international students are welcomed and we encourage you to contact our Postgraduate Admissions Team for specific information regarding international qualifications.
 You will find entry requirements on each course page, or you can check our guide to country-specific qualifications.

 For postgraduate taught courses, if your first language is not English, and you have not been taught predominantly in English, you will be expected to have attained a score of 6.5 in the IELTS test (or equivalent), with a minimum of 6.0 in each skill.
 Alternative qualifications that are accepted are Pearson, Cambridge Certificate of Proficiency in English and Cambridge Certificate in Advanced English.

 For postgraduate research courses, you will be expected to have attained a score of 6.0 in the IELTS test (or equivalent), with a minimum of 5.5 in each component.